 Best for Belaying with a GriGri

 Belay devices should always be attached to the belay loop of a harness with a locking carabiner for security, but have the annoying tendency to flip sideways before catching a fall, occasionally cross-loading them along the wrong axis.
-In order to address this problem, many companies have engineered anti-crossloading carabiners specifically for belaying, and our favorite one that offers the simplest solution is the DMM Rhino.
+In order to address this problem, many companies have engineered anti-cross-loading carabiners specifically for belaying, and our favorite one that offers the simplest solution is the DMM Rhino Screwgate.
 This beefy yet slick locker has a small "horn" on the outside of the spine that blocks braking assist devices, such as the Petzl GriGri or Trango Vergo from sliding off of the basket, where they are intended to stay to properly orient the forces of a potential fall.
-It also works great to keep pulley devices such as the Petzl Micro Traxion, or ascenders such as the Camp Lift, both commonly used while top-rope soloing, oriented along the proper weight bearing axis as well.
-While we tested the buttery smooth and very easy to use screw gate, this locker also comes with either double-action or triple action auto-locking gates as well.
+It also works great to keep pulley devices such as the Petzl Micro Traxion, or ascenders such as the Camp Lift, both commonly used while top-rope soloing, oriented along the proper weight-bearing axis as well.
+While we tested the buttery smooth and very easy to use screw gate, this locker also comes with either double-action or triple-action auto-locking gates as well.

-While we love the Rhino due to its incredible simplicity and affordability, the downside compared to other anti-crossloading lockers such as the Black Diamond GridLock Magnetron, which prevents biner shift by holding the belay loop in a fixed position in the crotch of the carabiner, is that it doesn't work with tube-style belay devices, whose keeper loop is plenty big enough to slide over the horn.
-We also point out that for being a simple HMS/pear shaped locker with a small horn added on, it is a bit heavy compared to the Petzl Attache, which is nearly the exact same shape.
-That said, the Rhino is just as versatile as the Attache, with the added benefit of keeping rope-catching devices oriented correctly.
-If we are belaying with a braking assisted device, or top-rope soloing, this is the locker we want on our belay loop.
+While we love the Rhino due to its incredible simplicity and affordability.
+The downside is that it doesn't prevent carabiner rotation when paired with tube-style belay devices, whose keeper loop is plenty big enough to slide over the horn.
+We also point out that for being a simple HMS/pear shaped locker with a small horn added on, it is a bit heavy compared to the Petzl Attache, which is nearly the same shape.
+That said, the Rhino is as versatile as the Attache, with the added benefit of keeping rope-catching devices oriented correctly.
+If we are belaying with a braking assisted device, or top-rope soloing, this is the locker we’ll have on our belay loop.

 Read Review: DMM Rhino Screwgate